ConnectedHomes/ember-xs-changes/README.md

-# ember-xs-changes
+# DEPRECATED ember-xs-changes

-This README outlines the details of collaborating on this Ember addon.
+This was a temporary, experimental repository which is now obsolete.

 ## Installation